rhath32/learning-CPP/README.md

 # learning-CPP
-This is a collection of basic C++ projects while learning.
+This is a collection of various class projects, code snippets, and practice problems I have collected on my journey of learning C++.
+These problems will be heavily commented and documented to include my thought process while learning various aspects of this programming language(and programming in general).